 Is branded petrol and diesel better than supermarket fuel, or should you just buy the cheapest you can find?

-The problem is that most people don’t know how the fuel business works and the truth is a little harder to find.
+The problem is that most people don’t know how the fuel business works, and the truth is a well-kept trade secret.
+Let me explain.

 The Easy Bit – Premium Fuels (Shell V-Power, BP Ultimate, etc.)

-These premium fuels cost several pence per litre more, have a different, more sophisticated package of additives for cleaning and lubrication, and have a higher octane rating (petrol) or cetane rating (diesel).
+These ‘super unleaded’ fuels cost several pence per litre more than regular unleaded.
+For this extra money, you get a different, more sophisticated package of additives for cleaning and lubrication, and fuel with a higher octane rating.

 Some supermarkets also offer their own super unleaded — notably Tesco, which offers Tesco Momentum 99 octane.
-This is usually cheaper than Shell V-Power or BP Ultimate but opinions vary as to whether it provides the same cleaning benefits and mpg improvements that are claimed for the top two fuels.
+This is usually cheaper than Shell V-Power or BP Ultimate, but opinions vary as to whether it provides the same engine cleaning and mpg improvements as the top two fuels.

 Standard Unleaded and Diesel Fuels

 The big debate is over whether the standard petrol and diesel sold by supermarkets is the same quality as that sold by branded fuel companies like Shell, BP, Esso and Total.

 All fuels sold in the UK conform to the relevant British Standards.
 This means that they should all work in roughly the same way and you can mix them freely in your car’s fuel tank.